koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 configuration, but sometimes being overly expressive is a drawback.
 What we want is a nice balance of expressiveness that is still deterministic.

-Koreo's built-in test framework is designed for testing async, event-driven control loops without requiring a tremendous amount of boilerplate or test harness setup.
+Koreo strikes that balance by embedding structured configuration directly into Kubernetes in conjunction with resource orchestration.
+Instead of treating configuration as text or an external DSL, Koreo provides a native, programmatic approach that integrates seamlessly with the Kubernetes Resource Model.
+This structured foundation enables features that go beyond simple templating—such as its built-in test framework, which is designed for testing async, event-driven control loops without requiring a tremendous amount of boilerplate or test harness setup.
 It makes modeling complex scenarios easy and supports validating happy paths, error handling, and template rendering.

-The Koreo language server integrates with your IDE so you get real-time feedback, autocomplete, and introspection.
-It makes creating and manipulating data structures feel like working in a real programming language rather than twiddling YAML or editing string-interpolated templates.
+Additionally, the Koreo language server integrates with your IDE, providing real-time feedback, autocomplete, and introspection.
+This makes creating and manipulating data structures feel like working in a real programming language rather than twiddling YAML or editing string-interpolated templates.

 This represents a fundamental shift in how we approach Kubernetes configuration management and structured data orchestration.
 Koreo simplifies